You know that feeling when your body might be heading downhill?

 - Go to a medical facility if symptoms do not subside within 48 hours, become too severe, or you experience severe dehydration.
 Food poisoning usually runs its course after about 2-3 days.
 If vomiting, diarrhea or more severe symptoms such as a fever over 101 degrees do not subside, seek medical attention.

-- If you need a doctor and have travel protection such as the Travelex Insurance Services plans: Travel Basic, Select or Max, you can call the 24/7 travel assistance team to track down the nearest hospital that meets Western medicine standards of care.
+- If you need a doctor and have travel protection such as the Travelex Insurance Services plans: Travel Select and Travel Basic, you can call the 24/7 travel assistance team to track down the nearest hospital that meets Western medicine standards of care.
 If you do not have travel protection, find the contact information for the U.S. embassy or consulate in the country you are visiting.
 They may have a list of local physicians.

-- After the initial wave of sickness, it is common to become dehydrated.
+- Stay hydrated.
+After the initial wave of sickness, it is common to become dehydrated.
 It is important to stay hydrated and replenish any mineral losses by taking small sips of water or Gatorade.

 If you purchase travel protection from Travelex Insurance Services, our travel assistance and concierge service provided by On Call International will reach out to you and your physician to monitor your condition, and make sure you receive appropriate care.
 We also contact your personal physician and family at home if necessary or requested, to keep them up to date.